 Once cookies are baked, they tend to dry out and become stale over time.
 Now, crispy crunchy cookies might not be your thing, but try crushing them the same way you would process graham crackers and use them as a pie crust.
 You will be surprised.

 When you’re processing your cookies, add a bit of butter and corn syrup to bind your crumbs together.
 You can follow a recipe or simply eyeball it.
 You’re looking for the texture of wet sand.

 Once your crumbs have reached wet sand consistency, press them into your pie tray using a measuring cup.
 Voila, you have yourself a not-so-basic crust that’s perfect for tarts, pies, or cheesecakes.

 3. Throw It in a Milk Shake

-If you have a blender, I highly recommend you trying this.
-All you got to do is add in a handful of your leftover cookies into your favorite milkshake and blend away.
+If you have a blender, I highly recommend you try this.
+All you got to do is add a handful of your leftover cookies into your favorite milkshake and blend away.
 Super easy right?

 Your blender and the amount of liquid in it will help soften the cookies and break them up into tiny pieces.
 Take a sip and you will experience an overload of flavor with little bits of cookies you can chew on.
 This is perfect if you have guests over as well as it will surely impress everybody.
 Just top it off with one more cookie and you’re all set.